Physical Therapy Marketing Ideas to Grow Your Practice

 “In my years of talking to hundreds of PT practice owners, I find that many owners are either too swamped or just don’t know enough about how to market to get good results.
 We went to school to be great PT’s!
 But most of our business training is self-taught.
-In this blog post, I’ll show you the critical areas to focus on to make a difference in your practice advertising.
+In this blog post, I’ll show you the critical areas to focus on to make a difference in your practice advertising and create an effective marketing plan.
 If you do well here, you will have more control over your practice stability, expansion, and profitability.”

 -Neil Trickett, PT

 5 Essential Physical Therapy Marketing Strategies for PT, OT, and Rehab Private Practices

 Physical therapy marketing describes the actions, tools, and content used to attract new patients to your PT Clinic through both direct-access and referrals.
 For private practices, new patients are generated by methods such as:

 - Past Patient Reactivation via Email and Direct Mail

 - Blogging and Online Advertising